SAP-samples/teched2024-IN280/README.md

 ## Description

 This repository contains the material for the SAP TechEd 2024 session IN280 - Use SAP Integration Suite with SAP IBP and third-party systems.
+Click the following link to check the [Session IN280 Presentation](SAPTechEd2024-IN280.pdf)

 ## Overview